ENG498-JCDD/Team4/src/processing/processing-SQ3.md

 display(`Filtered to ${cleanWages.length.toLocaleString()} NC county-year wage records.`)

 ```
-**Display an input table to get a first look at the data, and if anything is missing**
+### 2. Display an input table to get a first look at the data, and if anything is missing.
 ```js
 // Show the cleanWages table
 Inputs.table(cleanWages)